This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Final Thoughts

-• Regardless of which product you choose when deciding between margarine vs. butter, it’s important to select grass-fed varieties of butter or margarine that is free of hydrogenated fats whenever possible.
+- Regardless of which product you choose when deciding between margarine vs. butter, it’s recommended to select grass-fed varieties of butter or margarine that is free of hydrogenated fats whenever possible.